Stock dove: Ecology

-The stock dove is common in ideal habitat, but never as abundant as the common wood pigeon, typically forming flocks of a few to a few tens, very rarely hundreds, and not the thousands often found with wood pigeons.
-In part of its European and western Asiatic range it is a migrant.
+The stock dove is common in its ideal habitat, but never as abundant as the common wood pigeon.
+It typically forms flocks of a few to a few tens, very rarely hundreds, unlike with wood pigeons which often form flocks of thousands.
+It is a migrant in part of its European and western Asiatic range.
 There has been a sharp decline in France (−57% in 1976).
 Although the species is not considered threatened in Europe, it is classified in Schedule 2 of the Birds Directive and Annex III the Berne Convention.
 Around 100,000 to 200,000 individuals winter in France.
 Over half of the European stock dove population is found in the UK.

-The nest is usually in a hole in an old tree.
-Before deforestation, the stock dove was the most frequent pigeon, nesting mostly in oak or pine wood, but as it usually nests in cavities in trees it was normally only found in old forests.
-In plantations there are not as many holes to nest in, so it is scarcer.
-In addition, as the stock dove is double-brooded, requiring two holes for its broods.
+The nest is usually found in a hole in an old tree.
+Before deforestation, the stock dove was the most common pigeon, nesting primarily in oak or pine forests.
+However, as it typically nests in tree cavities, it was normally only found in old forests.
+In plantations there are not as many holes to nest in, so it is scarcer there.
+Additionally, as the stock dove is double-brooded, requiring two holes for its broods.
 It has been observed nesting in rabbit burrows, ruins, old poplar hedges, cracks in crags or cliff faces, in ivy, and in the thick growth around the boles of lime trees.
 It will also use nest boxes.
-The cavity should be about 75 centimetres deep and the hole should be big enough to admit a fist.
-Though nesting material is seldom used, the squabs leave the hole very oily.
+The cavity should be about 75 centimetres deep, with a hole big enough to fit a fist through.
+Although they seldom use nesting material, the young leave the hole very oily.
 Stock doves prefer to nest close together.
 Outside of the breeding season, stock doves may also roost in cavities.
-Like most doves and pigeons, it lays two eggs in a clutch; nests with more eggs (up to six) have been found, but are thought to be the result of dump-nesting by other females.
+Like most doves and pigeons, they lay two eggs per clutch, though nests containing up to six eggs have been found and are believed to be the result of dump-nesting by other females.

-The habitat of the stock dove is generally open wooded country.
-Even though it nests in trees it does not prefer densely wooded areas.
-It is also common on coasts where the cliffs provide holes.
+The stock dove generally inhabits open wooded areas.
+Although it nests in trees, it does not prefer densely wooded areas.
+It is also common on coasts, where cliffs provide suitable nesting sites.

-Its flight is quick, performed by regular beats, with an occasional sharp flick of the wings, a characteristic of pigeons in general.
-It perches well, and in nuptial display walks along a horizontal branch with swelled neck, lowered wings, and fanned tail.
-During the circling spring flight the wings are smartly cracked like a whip.
+Its flight is quick and regular, with the occasional sharp flick of the wings that is characteristic of pigeons.
+It perches well and, during the nuptial display, walks along a horizontal branch with a swollen neck, lowered wings and fanned tail.
+During the circling spring flight, its wings crack smartly like a whip.

-Most of its food is plant material; young shoots and seedlings are favoured, and it will take grain as well as insects and snails.
-In some areas it feeds mostly on acorns and pine seeds.
-Its diet can include a variety of foods: berries such as bay and hawthorn, figs, cereal grains, beans, peas, and small invertebrates that are obtained while walking on the ground.
-During autumn migration in October, stock doves stop over at places with an abundance of acorns, supplementing the diet with shoots and leaves.
+Its diet consists mainly of plant material; it favours young shoots and seedlings, but will also eat grain, insects and snails.
+In some areas, its diet consists mainly of acorns and pine seeds.
+Its varied diet includes berries such as bay and hawthorn, figs, cereal grains, beans, peas and small invertebrates obtained while foraging on the ground.
+During their autumn migration in October, stock doves stop at places with an abundance of acorns and supplement their diet with shoots and leaves.